sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 ![Flowchart](/assets/posts/2018-09-13-API-Gateway-Types-Compared/flowchart.png)

 # Performance
 We've described that the three API Gateways have very different access methodologies.
 Edge Optimized API Gateway uses CloudFront, Regional API Gateway uses direct access over the Internet and Private API Gateway uses PrivateLink technology.
 These technologies will have an effect on the latency of the API Gateway.
 We have run performance tests on each of the API Gateway types from locations around the world.
 You will find the results below.
+The test are only focussed on network connectivity.
+Real application results - which will have more moving parts - will most likely differ from ours.

 A visual overview of the connection patterns for the three variants:
 ![Connections](/assets/posts/2018-09-13-API-Gateway-Types-Compared/connections.png)